CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 ```

 Let's break down this syntax.
 The `test` function is part of the Jest API: it is an interface we use to perform a particular task.
-In this case, we're using `test` to create a test case.
+In particular, we're using `test` to create a test case.

 Let's break down the arguments we're passing to `test`:

 - 1st argument: `"converts 1 to an ordinal number"`, which describes the behaviour we're testing for
 - 2nd argument: `function () {}`, we will write some assertions in this `function () {}` to check the behaviour

-### Creating assertions
+### ⚖️ Creating assertions

-Now that we have
+Now we have

-index.test.js
+get-ordinal-number.test.js

 ```js
 test("converts 1 to an ordinal number", function () {});